 Why the minister said no to a South Africa wealth tax

-Godongwana’s rejection follows arguments the National Treasury has made consistently: wealth taxes are administratively difficult, prone to capital flight and tend to raise less than their proponents claim.
+Godongwana’s rejection follows arguments the National Treasury has made for years.
+Wealth taxes are hard to run, prone to capital flight, and tend to raise less than their backers claim.

 Income tax, he argues, is the most effective way to tax the wealthy.
-It generates multiple times more revenue for the fiscus in a cheaper and more reliable way.
+It brings in many times more money in a cheaper and more reliable way.

 A win for the Rupert and Motsepe class